IceTheCoder/cube-game/README.md

 # cube-game
-A game based on Brackey's 'How to Make a Video Game' series
+A game based on Brackeys's 'How to Make a Video Game' series

 Use A and S to go left and right.
 You control a red cube and you must avoid grey cubes in order to make it to the end of the level.